Martchus/syncthingtray/README.md

   * Pause/resume a specific device or all devices at once
   * Pause/resume a specific directory
 * Shows Syncthing notifications
-* Does *not* allow configuring Syncthing itself (currently I do not intend to add this feature as it could cause more harm than good when not implemented correctly)
-* Can read the Syncthing configuration file for quick setup when just connecting to local instance
+* Can read the local Syncthing configuration file for quick setup when just connecting to local instance
 * Can show the status of the Syncthing systemd unit and allows to start and stop it (see section *Use of systemd*)
 * Provides an option to conveniently add the tray to the applications launched when the desktop environment starts
 * Can launch Syncthing and syncthing-inotify automatically when started and display stdout/stderr (useful under